AskeFC/MemoryGame/README.md

 <br>

-> **Disclaimer :**
+> **Disclaimer**

-> If your computer implodes and sparks the armageddon, aliens eat your babysitter or you and your possesions are otherwise in any way incapacitated/damaged/hurt/etc, I can in no way be held responsible, since this code is provided as-is and it is your choice to use or ignore it.
+> If your computer implodes and sparks the armageddon, aliens eat your babysitter or you and your possesions are otherwise in any way, but not limited to, incapacitated/damaged/hurt, I can in no way be held responsible, since this code is provided as-is and it was your choice to use it.
+By using this software you accept the Disclaimer and License.

+> **License**

+> © Copyright 2014 Aske Færch Christensen (AskeFC.net).
+Released under the [GPL 2.0 License](https://www.gnu.org/licenses/gpl-2.0.html).